 - Alcohol – This drug causes nutrient deficiency in many areas, but the most common are a lack of vitamin B6, thiamine and folic acid.
 A lack of these nutrients leads to anemia and neurological problems.
 Alcohol abuse also damages the liver and pancreas, both of which are vital to proper metabolism.
 When alcoholics are at their worst, they often derive more than 50% of their daily caloric intake from alcohol.

 - Stimulants – These drugs (crack, cocaine and methamphetamine) lead to weight loss and lack of proper nutrition.
 Electrolyte imbalances and dehydration can result, as well as the inability to maintain a proper weight.

 When someone feels well, he is less likely to begin using drugs again.
 Someone who feels better after addiction recovery will rebuild his body through good nutrition and proper eating habits.
 Eating meals at regular times, choosing foods that are rich in protein and low in fat and eating plenty of complex carbohydrates is the best place to begin this work.
 During recovery, vitamin and mineral supplements may also be helpful.

 Healing of the body, mind and spirit means people must address all the issues that contributed to them developing an addiction.
-When someone receives nutrition counseling and monitoring during rehab, he increases the chances of a successful recovery and greatly reduces his risk of relapse.
-If you or a loved one struggles with addiction, then know that we are here for you.
-Call our toll-free, 24 hour helpline now to speak to an admissions coordinator about available treatment options.
+When someone receives nutrition counseling and monitoring during rehab, they increases the chances of a successful recovery and greatly reduces their risk of relapse.